lukaszstefanowski97/bookApp/README.md

         mvn clean install

 You have to use this command in project's root directory.
+Both backend and frontend will be build by this one command.

 If everything went properly you should be able to run Spring application.